scottiemcgrath/quasar_or_blob/README.md

-neural_network.py contains my neural network module and tests. some of the tests were originally written by my professor.
+neural_network.py contains my neural network module and tests.
+Some of the tests were originally written by my professor.
 With his permission, I copy and pasted them, then modified them slightly to fit my code.